Klippan, Scania

 Klippan (literally the Cliff) is a locality and the seat of Klippan Municipality, Skåne County, Sweden with 8,116 inhabitants in 2010.

 The famous liberal economist Bertil Ohlin was a native of Klippan.

-In September 1995, a young man named Gerard Gbeyo was murdered within the town by 2 Nazi sympathizers.
+In September 1995, Gerard Gbeyo, a young asylum seeker from the Ivory Coast, was stabbed to death in Klippan by two teenagers with neo-Nazi sympathies.

 Sports

 The following sports clubs are located in Klippan: